cindygraffin-pro/cloud-practitionner/readme.md

 - some AWS services will need to perform actions on our behalf
 - we'll assign permissions to AWS services with IAM roles
 - for ex, EC2 Instance Roles, Lambda Function Roles, etc...
+- Just one IAM role to a single instance

 **Security Tools:**
 - IAM Credentials Report (account-level): a report that lists all our account's users and the status of their various credentials
 - IAM Access Advisor (user-level):  shows the service permissions granted to a user and when those services where last accessed, it can be use to revise policies

+**IAM Access Analyzer:**
+- helps identify the resources in org and accounts, such as S3 buckets or IAM roles, shared with an external entity
+- let us identify unintended access to our resources and data

 **Shared Responsability Model for IAM:**
 - AWS responsibilities: